 - Syracuse University’s B.S. in Computer Science is accredited by the Computing Accreditation Commission of ABET.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, with more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, with more than 100 programs in 60 countries.
 ECS students can choose yearlong study in London, a semester in Dublin, Hong Kong, Santiago, Sydney, Florence, Madrid, Istanbul, and a summer opportunity in Strasbourg.

 Life After Syracuse UniversityLink